pr4j3sh/exhandlers/docs/documentation.md

 ### Postgres Handler

-The `postgresHandler` takes `Postgres URI` as an argument and connects to Postgres.
+The `initPostgres` takes `Postgres URI` as an argument and connects to Postgres while returning `pool`.
+The `postgresHandler` takes `pool, text, values, callback` as arguments to perform the query.

 ```javascript
 const { initPostgres, postgresHandler } = require("exhandlers");